-Gum disease, or periodontal disease, is an inflammatory condition that affects the tissues surrounding and supporting teeth.
-The beginning stages start with gingivitis, which is the early stage of gum disease.
+Gum disease, or periodontal disease, is an inflammatory condition that affects the tissues that surround and support your teeth.
+The beginning stages start with gingivitis, the early stage of gum disease.
 Without treatment, it can progress to periodontitis.
 Periodontitis has severe side effects that can greatly damage your oral health.
 You want to prevent gum disease before it starts.
-We provide periodontal disease treatment in Woodbridge, VA as part of our restorative dentistry treatments.
+We provide periodontal disease treatment in Woodbridge, VA, as part of our restorative dentistry treatments.

 Signs of Gum Disease